highbyte/dotnet-6502/docs/systems/c64/libraries.md

 on its own cycle.
 A raster or CIA timer interrupt is dated to the cycle on which the raster line began or the timer underflowed, and the CPU applies its sampling rule to that cycle: taken after the current instruction if it fell at or before the second-to-last cycle, otherwise after the next one.
 The SID does the same through its audio provider (see below).
+The rasterizer applies a write to the border or background colour registers (`$D020`-`$D024`) from the cycle after the write lands, so a colour change in the middle of a line splits that line at the write's pixel position, as on hardware; the VIC-II reports each register write with its frame cycle for this.
-Rendering still samples the VIC-II registers once per raster line, so a mid-line register change becomes visible on the next line.
+The other display registers (mode, scroll, 38/24-column, memory setup) are still sampled once per raster line, so a mid-line change to one of those becomes visible on the next line.
 The rasterizer does hold a character row's 40 screen codes and colour nibbles the way the VIC-II does: fetched on the row's first line and shown for its remaining seven, so a screen write made after that fetch appears from the next row on.
 When a CPU read is stalled, the VIC-II and the renderer are brought through the stalled cycles before the CPU continues, so what the